damiensawyer/tickets.mobile.testing/notes/working notes.md

 # Working Notes

+# React Concepts to Learn
+slots
+redux
+How do they animate the menues in the ionic demo conference app?

 # Tasks
 - Get his demo project and do the course completely
 - Take notes in project then move to notes later